abir171915/100-Days-Of-Data-Science-and-Machine-Learning/README.md

 Affordability Score = Median Rent / Lower Quartile Rent

 🔎 **Why it matters**:
-This score helps identify how affordable housing is across different areas — the lower the score, the more balanced and accessible the rental market might be.
+This score helps identify how affordable housing is across different areas, the lower the score, the more balanced and accessible the rental market might be.

 📌 **Key Insights**:
-- High scores indicate a wide rent gap — potentially tough for low-income renters.
+- High scores indicate a wide rent gap, potentially tough for low-income renters.
 - Low scores point to areas with more uniform pricing.

 📊 Visualizations include: